 An inability to absorb iron

 You may be eating all the right foods to give your iron levels a boost, but there are common reasons why you might not be able to benefit from the source of iron they provide.
-Iron in your food is absorbed into your bloodstream in your small intestine and intestinal disorders, such as celiac disease which affects your intestine’s ability to absorb nutrients from digested food, can lead to iron-deficiency anaemia.
+Iron in your food is absorbed into your bloodstream in your small intestine and intestinal disorders, such as coeliac disease which affects your intestine’s ability to absorb nutrients from digested food, can lead to iron-deficiency anaemia.

 There are also some other reasons why you might be experiencing poor absorption: